gilbertozioma/Bincom-Training/README.md

 - Setting Up Localhost, Environment and Editor Setup, HTML (Introduction), CSS (Introduction), PHP and PHP’s Configuration First Code.

 **HTML& CSS (Overview):**
-- Coding, testing, and validating a web page, Using HTML to structure a web page, CSS to format the elements of a web page.
+- Coding, testing, and validating a web page, Using HTML to structure a web page, and CSS to format the elements of a web page.

 **Assignment:**
 - Create a landing page using only HTML and CSS.